Infrastructure Projects

 Memberships

-- ICC UK Arbitration & ADR Committee Member, Technology & Construction Courts Barristers Association (TECBAR).
+- ICC UK Arbitration & ADR Committee Member and Expedited Procedures Working Group.

 - Chartered Institute of Arbitrators (Specialist Adjudication Group former London Branch PRO and PCC Chair).